 - We now have dozens, if not hundreds, of stories to publish in support of our decision to take on this intended abuse of our civil court system should we choose to do so, and we will be presenting many of those facts in the documentary we are producing about corporate bullying.

-- Any and all potential clients for Tyger Shark who take the ten seconds required to Google their name will find this article, and the original article dated July 9, 2019, and if they have any kind of conscience, they will likely move onto the next company without even considering the bully who tried and failed to intimidate a charity service that donates all services and profits to the community and charities.
+- Any and all potential clients for Tyger Shark who take the ten seconds required to Google their name will find this article, and the original article dated July 9, 2019, and if they have any kind of conscience, they will likely move onto the next company without even considering the bully who tried and failed to intimidate a charitable service that donates all services to the community and charities.

 - How much will this act of adolescent arrogance cost this company that according to one employee's review charges 5x what their service are truly worth?

 - Despite the nonchalant attitude they are trying to project, we have shown how it seems very, very likely that at least one of the directors of Tyger Shark is now obsessed with our website, to a point where they have spent more than four and a half hours visiting our story and other pages more than 102 times in two weeks.